Maid of the Loch ship on the slipway

 The Steam Slipway and Winch House is a vital part of the Maid’s story as it is the only means of taking the ship out of the water for inspection or repair.
 It was built in 1902 and used until 1989, when it fell into disrepair.
 As a Grade A listed building it attracted some generous funding and with input from LLSC volunteers, it was rebuilt and officially opened by The Princess Royal in 2006.

 A real treat for steam enthusiasts, The Winch House is the only working Steam Winch House in the Northern Hemisphere.
-Its operational steam boiler house is open at weekends between Easter and late October, when visitors can see the steam engine and gearing system, try stoking a ‘boiler’ or hauling on the ropes, or watch films showing how the steam-powered engine pulls the Maid out of the water, or how the new slipway carriage was built by only three people.
+Its operational steam boiler house is open every weekends between early April and late October, when visitors can see the steam engine and gearing system, try stoking a ‘boiler’ or hauling on the ropes, or watch films showing how the steam-powered engine pulls the Maid out of the water, or how the new slipway carriage was built by only three people.
 For an extra treat visit on an ‘In Steam’ weekend when the volunteer engineers have the Winch House boiler fired up, and are delighted to explain how such a small engine can pull the Maid at 555 gross tons up the slipway and out of the water.

-The Museum
+The Shipbuilding Museum and Gift Shop

 Find out more: